SuranjitaGanguly/Mark3D/README.md

 ## Mark3D

 #### ================ Set the folder hierarchy================
-The default folder hierarchy is as follows:
+The default folder hierarchy needs to be set as follows for seamless functioning:

 Mark3D